Skip to main content

 Using a Query ID In Place Of a Seqnoโ€‹

-If the same transaction request already exists, the contract wonโ€™t accept it, as it has already been processed:
+If the same message request already exists, the contract wonโ€™t accept it, as it has already been processed:

 var (stored_subwallet, last_cleaned, public_key, old_queries) = (ds~load_uint(32), ds~load_uint(64), ds~load_uint(256), ds~load_dict()); ;; read values from storage